ulfschneider/ulfschneider.github.io/_posts/articles/2015-07-24-supersize.md

 Every organization is unique
 ---

-Though, every organization is unique and has to find answers to questions like "what delivers value?", "What is a success?", "How would we know we achieved success?" and, of course, "Why to be agile?" and "What does it mean to be agile?" – there are some general properties which I believe characterize agile organizations.
+Though, every organization is unique and has to find answers to questions like "what delivers value?," "What is a success?," "How would we know we achieved success?" and, of course, "Why to be agile?" and "What does it mean to be agile?" – there are some general properties which I believe characterize agile organizations.

 Agile properties
 ---

 Find out, if this is something for you: Center around people and results, not processes.
 Processes are servant, not master.
 Still, continuously improve processes and focus less on improving the monitoring of people.
 Identify what brings value to your customers and organize around delivering that value.
 Money is not the goal; it is a result which comes from achieving value for delighted customers.
 Have a straight line from your product strategy to your release strategy to the delivery order of the features within a release.
 Things are ordered in a way to deliver the highest value first, in small increments regularly.
 The people are oriented about that and understand.
 Transparency on all levels with everyone seeing the same figures, whether it´s the progress of value delivery or costs and earnings.
-The workforce is emancipated and authority is brought to where information lives and not information is brought via monitoring chains to "authorities".
+The workforce is emancipated and authority is brought to where information lives and not information is brought via monitoring chains to "authorities."
 Give control to people and not take control.
 Decentralize and find ways to let information and energy flow smoothly to the places where needed.
 Be clear about the goals and intent, but leave space for the workforce to find ways how to achieve the goals.
 Grow competency to perform.

 Strive for a learning attitude on all levels to enable the organization to get better and to lead change.
 Team and personal growth are not only lip service and to be a leader is about duties and responsibilities and not necessarily about privileges.
 Leaders are cultivators rather than controllers [Mayer 2013:63].
 Instead of one-way, top-down commanding communication, the horizontal discursive approach is the default.
 Top-down is only used where needed.
 This organization is more of a leader-leader type instead of playing the leader-follower game (compare with [Marquet 2013]).
 You want leaders on all levels and not people with their brains off and only following given procedures.